-Both husband and wife have an obligation to provide for the support of the other and of all minor children.
+Both spouses have an obligation to provide for the support of the other and of all minor children.
 Either spouse may be held liable for basic necessities for the other or for minor children.

 Does a non-working spouse have any share in the family's income or assets?